List of DC Comics characters: G: Gotham and Gotham Girl

 Gotham (Henry Clover Jr.) and Gotham Girl (Claire Clover) were characters created by DC Comics, debuting in DC Rebirth.
 They were created by Tom King and David Finch.

 The Clovers are twins with Superman-like powers which they bought with their family's money, trading in their lives for them as the powers would affect their lifespan.
 The two assisted Batman against Solomon Grundy and the Kobra Cult.
 Henry Jr. was killed by the Psycho Pirate while an unstable Claire later joined the Flashpoint Batman (Thomas Wayne).

 Marion Grange

 Marion Grange is a character appearing in American comic books published by DC Comics.

-Marion Grange is a politician who became the mayor of Gotham City after defeating Armand Krol in the election, with Krol later dying from the Clench virus, a variant of ebola created by the Order of St. Dumas.
+Marion Grange is a politician who became the mayor of Gotham City after defeating Armand Krol in the election, with Krol later dying from the Clench virus, a version of ebola created by the Order of St. Dumas.
 Grange received backing in her election from Bruce Wayne.

-During the Batman: No Man's Land event, Grange is killed by a sniper while trying to secure funding for Gotham in Washington, D.C. following an earthquake.
+During the Batman: No Man's Land storyline, Grange is killed by a sniper while trying to secure funding for Gotham in Washington, D.C. following an earthquake.